 - Minimum 5 clear photos of the dog in question from various angles.
 Also, please point out any distinct markings that can be used to identify the dog.

 Does BTSNRO get funding from the government?

 No, we are private 501(c)(3) non-profit organization.
 We are not funded by any government agency.

 What does 501(c)(3) mean to me?

 501(c)(3) means a nonprofit organization that has been recognized by the IRS as being tax-exempt by virtue of its charitable programs.
-This also mean any donations you make to the organization in which no goods were exchanged are tax deductible.
-So adoption fees and auction items are not tax deductible, but cash donations and Amazon Wishlist items you send to us are tax deductible.
-All you will need to do is print and keep your receipt for these items.
+This also means any donations you make to the organization where no goods were exchanged are tax deductible.
+So adoption fees and auction items are not tax deductible, but cash donations and Amazon Wishlist items you send us are tax deductible.
+All you need to do is print and keep your receipt for these items.

 No, we are an independent organization.
-We often work with other rescues and shelters for the common goal of saving more dogs, but we are not a part of a bigger organization.
+We often work with other rescues and shelters to save more dogs, but we are not a part of a larger organization.

 Where are your microchips registered?

 All microchips are registered with our information as the primary contact though AKC.
 After you adopt a dog from our rescue we will add your information to the registration, but we remain the primary contact for the life of any dog adopted through our organization.
 If at any time your contact information changes you must contact us, and we will change your information for you.
 We do not transfer microchips for any reason.
 This is to ensure the safety of all dogs going through our rescue.
 This keeps our dogs from being bought, sold or traded without our consent.

 I need behavior help for my new dog.
 Can you help?